NautilusTrader

 Requesting data

 Actors and strategies can request data using built-in methods.
-The data is returned via callbacks:
+Data returns via callbacks:

 from nautilus_trader.model import Instrument, InstrumentId